dmitriz/gulp-automation/README.md

 gulp
 ```
 and **don't worry** when it "jumps" to your browser - we are trying hard to save you from manual work ;)

+## Now enjoy and read more tips in that file that loads in your browser!

+Are you still here?
+No, we won't tell what else you see there until you do it ;-)